-This module includes activities for a unit on Getting Around a City for CLB levels 3 and 4.
+This module includes activities for a unit on Dealing with Emergencies for CLB levels 2 and 3.
 There are suggestions for introducing the topic as well as handouts for goal setting, vocabulary building and an end-of-module learner reflection.
 In addition, the package includes a series of skill-building activities and skill-using tasks for Listening, Speaking, Reading, and Writing as well as two-level assessment tasks for each of the four skills.
 Audio files supporting this module are included and posted separately.